ash-project/ash/documentation/tutorials/get-started.md

 #### Persist your data

-See {{link:ash_postgres:guide:Get Started With Postgres:AshPostgres}} to see how to back your resources with Postgres.
+See {{link:ash_postgres:library|AshPostgres}} to see how to back your resources with Postgres.
 This is highly recommended, as the Postgres data layer provides tons of advanced capabilities.

 #### Add an API